rwynn/mongofluxd/README.md

 #influx-pem-file = "/path/to/cert.pem"
 influx-clients = 10

-mongo-url = "localhost"
+mongo-url = "mongodb://localhost:27017"
 # use the default MongoDB port on localhost
-mongo-skip-verify = true
-#mongo-pem-file = "/path/to/cert.pem"
+# see https://github.com/mongodb/mongo-go-driver/blob/master/x/network/connstring/connstring.go for all options

 replay = false
 # process all events from the beginning of the oplog